rootcurve/legit.github.io/_posts/2017-11-26-alligator-fowl.md

 For example, if you killed your grandfather, you'd cease to exist!
 Ugh, it's filthy!
 Why not create a National Endowment for Strip Clubs while we're at it?
 Fetal stemcells, aren't those controversial?
 Fry!
 Quit doing the right thing, you jerk!

 You are the last hope of the universe.
 We're rescuing ya.
 Shinier than yours, meatbag.
 Five hours?
 Aw, man!
 Couldn't you just get me the death penalty?
 I had more, but you go ahead.
+Sizzle.

 Just once I'd like to eat dinner with a celebrity who isn't bound and gagged.
 I'm sure those windmills will keep them cool.
 Look, everyone wants to be like Germany, but do we really have the pure strength of 'will'?